LogtalkDotOrg/logtalk-for-vscode/README.md

 The "Run Tests" and "Run Tests with Coverage" commands adds failed tests to the "PROBLEMS" pane.
 Quick fixes are provided for some test definition warnings.

 The "Generate Documentation" and "Scan Dead Code" commands add linter warnings to the "PROBLEMS" pane.
 Quick fixes are provided for some of the warnings.

+The output of the "Generate Documentation" and "Generate Diagrams" commands assume that the documentation and the diagrams will be browsed locally in VSCode (with the entry point being the main diagram, which can be opened using the "Logtalk: Open SVG in Viewer" command).
+To generate documentation and diagrams for publication, define a _doclet_ and run it using the "Run Doclet" command.

 #### Jupyter commands